OpenTreeOfLife/opentree/deploy/README.md

 These files should be kept in directory ```~/.ssh/opentree/```, so that configuration can be shared easily among your team.
 See the [deployed-systems README](https://github.com/OpenTreeOfLife/deployed-servers/blob/master/README.md) for details.

 Go to Amazon or some other "cloud" provider, and reserve one or more instances running Debian GNU/Linux (version 8 'jessie' has been working for us).
-As of 2014-07-08 we're using 4G servers that don't run big neo4j databases (e.g. browser/curator only), 8G for those that do (phylesystem-api/oti/taxomachine/treemachine).
+As of 2014-07-08 servers that don't run big neo4j databases (e.g. browser/curator only) have 4G of RAM, those that do (phylesystem-api/oti/taxomachine/treemachine) have 8G of RAM.

 Put the ssh private key somewhere, e.g. in ~/.ssh/opentree/opentree.pem (on your own machine, not the server).